AnkitaShr-Code/quiz_app/README.md

 5. Create categories for quiz
 6. Assign each quiz a category
 7. Option for user to reattempt a quiz / question
+8. Creating a angular APP using material that can use the REST APIs